 - 1. Faculty initiates course/clinical progress report based on student performance. - 2.
-Faculty completes report and sends to student via email including the Student Success Nursing Coordinator (SSNC) as a CC. - 3.
+Faculty completes report and sends to student via email. - 3.
 Student reviews report and responds via email to faculty. - 4.
 Student contacts faculty and schedules an appointment time within one week of receiving report. - 5.
 Faculty and Student meet to discuss report and determine the next steps for academic support.
-Faculty can make a referral to the SSNC, OASIS, Center for Student Success, or apply other academic recommendations. - 6.
-Faculty sends a completed progress report to SSNC.
-SSNC will follow-up on academic referrals and will report information to the Dean/Department Chairs.
+Faculty can make a referral to the OASIS, Center for Student Success, or apply other academic recommendations.